harvester/harvesterhci.io/versioned_docs/version-0.2.0/installation/pxe-boot-install.md

 boot
 ```

-Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-join`.

 **TROUBLESHOOTING**

-- Sometimes the installer might be not able to fetch the Harvester configuration file because the network stack is not ready yet.
-To work around this, please add a `boot_cmd` parameter to the iPXE script, e.g.,
+- Sometimes the installer might be unable to fetch the Harvester configuration file because the network stack is not ready yet.
+To work around this, please add a `boot_cmd` parameter to the iPXE script, for example:

   ```
   #!ipxe